sebmarkbage/ecmascript-realm-snapshot/README.md

 ### Web: Declarative Import of a Realm

 Typical use case for loading a snapshot involves a complex loading strategy and caching mechanism.
 Browser engines [prefer to control that whole pipeline](https://github.com/WebAssembly/design/issues/972) at least  as a default.
 After the lower level programmatic API there could also be a declarative API to load a pre-compiled Realm that lets the browser do its own caching.

 E.g. there could be a new MIME type that runs a module (and its dependencies) in a new Realm and returns its exports.
+The transport format is still the same an ECMAScript Module but the MIME type indicates that it should run in its own Realm. _TODO: This is a little sketchy.
+Needs more feedback._

 Example: